kili-technology/kili-python-sdk/docs/sdk/tutorials/inference_labels.md

 - [**Honeypot**](https://docs.kili-technology.com/docs/honeypot-overview), which is the agreement between a "super human annotator" and a labeler.
 - **Inference**, which is the agreement between a model-generated label and a human.

-Those number can be monitored from the [queue page](https://docs.kili-technology.com/docs/queue-page) or the [analytics page](https://docs.kili-technology.com/docs/analytics-page).
+Those numbers can be monitored from the [queue page](https://docs.kili-technology.com/docs/queue-page) or the [analytics page](https://docs.kili-technology.com/docs/analytics-page).
 You can find how the agreement is computed [here](https://docs.kili-technology.com/docs/calculation-rules-for-quality-metrics).

 In this tutorial, we will put an emphasis on **Inference**.